 - 1.1 In June 2007 Ann Jones AM won the ballot to bring forward a proposed Legislative Competence Order relating to Domestic Fire Safety.
 In October 2007 the National Assembly for Wales agreed that Ann Jones may lay a proposed Order, to give effect to the outline proposed Order provided in June 2007.
-Following scrutiny by the National Assembly for Wales and pre-legislative scrutiny by both Houses of Parliament, a revised Order, The National Assembly for Wales (Legislative Competence) (Housing) (Fire Safety) Order 20101 subsequently received Royal assent on 12 April 2010 and came into force the following day. - 1.2 The primary purpose of the proposed Measure is to introduce a requirement for the provision of automatic fire suppression systems in new residential premises in Wales. - 1.3 This Explanatory Memorandum has been prepared and laid in accordance with Standing Order 23.18.
-It sets out the background to the provisions in the Member proposed Domestic Fire Safety (Wales) Measure and explains the scope of the proposed Measure.
+Following scrutiny by the National Assembly for Wales and pre-legislative scrutiny by both Houses of Parliament, a revised Order, The National Assembly for Wales (Legislative Competence) (Housing) (Fire Safety) Order 2010 subsequently received Royal assent on 12 April 2010 and came into force the following day. - 1.2 Ann Jones AM subsequently introduced the proposed Domestic Fire Safety (Wales) Measure before the National Assembly for Wales on 8 July 2010.
+Following scrutiny by Legislation Committee No. 1, the general principles of the proposed Measure were agreed by the Assembly in Plenary on 24 November 2010 and Stage 2 amendments to the proposed Measure were considered by Legislation Committee No. 1 in January 2011.2 - 1.3 The primary purpose of the proposed Measure is to introduce a requirement for the provision of automatic fire suppression systems in new residential premises in Wales. - 1.4 This Explanatory Memorandum has been prepared and laid in accordance with Standing Orders 23.18 and 23.40.
+It sets out the background to the provisions in the Member proposed Domestic Fire Safety (Wales) Measure and explains the scope of the proposed Measure as amended at Stage 2 of the legislative process.3

-1 OPSI, The National Assembly for Wales (Legislative Competence) (Housing) (Fire Safety) Order 2010, SI 1210/2010
+OPSI, The National Assembly for Wales (Legislative Competence) (Housing) (Fire Safety) Order 2010, SI 1210/2010